hsnlab/escape/escape/doc/source/index.rst

   Only the standard CPython interpreter is tested and supported!

-If you want to use a different and separated Python version check the Virtual Environment section below.
+If for some reason a different version of Python is desired, check the Virtual Environment section below.

-The best choice of platform on which ESCAPEv2 is recommended to be installed and the *install-dep.sh* installation script is tested is Ubuntu 14.04.5 and 16.04.1 LTS.
+The best choice of platform on which ESCAPE is recommended to be installed and the *install-dep.sh* installation script is tested is Ubuntu 14.04.5 and 16.04.1 LTS.

-However ESCAPEv2 is developed on Ubuntu 16.04, some issues are experienced related to SAP-xterm initiation in case ESCAPE was run on an Ubuntu 16.04 virtual machine through an SSH channel with X11 forwarding.
+However ESCAPE has been developed on Ubuntu 16.04, some issues are experienced related to SAP-xterm initiation in case ESCAPE was run on an Ubuntu 16.04 virtual machine through an SSH channel with X11 forwarding.

 .. important::

-    Considering this limitation we recommend to use the older 14.04.5 LTS version in case ESCAPEv2 is intended to run:
+    Considering this limitation we recommend to use the older 14.04.5 LTS version in case ESCAPE is intended to run:

       * on a VM
       * without any graphical interface